1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 14) I have written to you, fathers, because you know Him who has been from the beginning.

 John could have written many things.
-He wrote the whole Gospel of John.
-He is the one who said much more could have been written about Jesus to fill all the books since then (John 21:25).
-But here he repeats himself, saying, “Because you know Him who has been from the beginning.”
-I checked the original Greek language.
-It is repeated word for word.
+He wrote the entire Gospel of John.
+He is the one who said that much more could have been written about Jesus to fill all the books since then (John 21:25).
+But here, he repeats himself, saying, “Because you know Him who has been from the beginning.”
+I checked the original Greek language, and it is repeated word for word.

 Mature believers, the fathers, never stop growing because they live in light of the everlasting One.
 They might face all sorts of tragedies or experience persecution.
-Others might encounter famine or great problems, but the Christian perseveres.
+Others might encounter famine or significant problems, but the Christian perseveres.
 The key to endurance is simply knowing God.
-(The “Him” could refer to Jesus Christ but easier to think of our one God.
+(The “Him” could refer to Jesus Christ, but thinking of our one God is easier.
 See John 1:1-2.)
 They love the Lord.
 Their roots are in the faithful One, like the seaweed that attaches itself to a rock at the bottom of the ocean.

 They are like trees planted by the river.
-Even when everything around them dries up, the tree’s roots, however, go to the source, the river itself (Psalm 1).
+Even when everything around them dries up, the tree’s roots reach the source, the river itself (Psalm 1).
 This reminds us of what John said in chapter 4, describing the well of living water springing up into life.

 “But whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall become in him a well of water springing up to eternal life.”
 (John 4:14).

-We need to understand several things about the fathers, those that are spiritually mature.
+We need to understand several things about the fathers, especially those who are spiritually mature.

 1) They have yet to arrive.

-The fathers need to keep growing.
-True, their relationship with God started a long time ago through Christ, but it continues.
+Fathers need to keep growing.
+True, their relationship with God began long ago through Christ, but it continues.
 We have so much to learn!

 2) There is no such thing as retirement.

-In our society, we think about retiring around 60-70 years old.
+In our society, we often think about retiring around 60 to 70 years old.
 But in Christian life, there is no retirement.
-Just because a husband is 60, he does not stop being a husband.
-Or, because a father has retired, it does not mean he is no longer a father.
-There is no time when we stop knowing God more.
+Just because a husband is 60, that doesn’t mean he stops being a husband.
+Or, because a father has retired, it doesn't mean he is no longer a father.
+There is no point at which we stop knowing God more.
 This will be true for eternity.
 Though perfect in our new bodies, the finite creature will still marvel at God’s spectacular person.
-We will always be the Lord’s child and can continue to grow as in any relationship.
+We will always be the Lord’s children and can continue to grow in any relationship.

 3) Growth comes from knowing God more.

-Although the new believer treasures God as their Father, we must realize that God is more than just our Father.
-The comfort and security that comes from knowing God are essential, but God reveals Himself in different ways at different seasons.
+Although the new believer treasures God as their Father, we must understand that God is more than just our Father.
+The comfort and security from knowing God are essential, but God reveals Himself in different ways at different times.
 I do not mean that God changes.
-God is the never-changing, indescribable One.
+God is the unchanging, indescribable One.
 Notice how He is described here twice: “Who is from the beginning?”
-This phrase sets us on a hundred different paths of exploring God’s excellence.
+This phrase guides us on several paths to explore God’s excellence.

 This reminds me of how God described Himself in His Name, “Yahweh.”
 The Jewish people so revered this Name that they never said it.
 Even today, English speakers might leave a blank in the vowels of God’s Name, as someone recently wrote to me.
-They put different vowels (sounds) to the consonants and created another word – Jehovah.
+They put different vowels (sounds) into the consonants and created another word – Jehovah.
 God, in Exodus 3:14, said, “I am who I am.”
-This is what we find all through the Old Testament.
-As people better understand God, they use different descriptions of God.
-God our Redeemer, our Healer, our Protector, etc. Each name articulates unique traits of God.
-Each name represents a particular experience when man saw God’s glory in a new way.
-God has not changed, as some modern theologians are suggesting, but we are more profoundly knowing the eternal unchanging One.
+This is what we see throughout the Old Testament.
+As people better understand God, they use different descriptions of God—God our Redeemer, our Healer, our Protector, etc. Each name highlights unique traits of God.
+Each name signifies a particular experience when man saw God’s glory in a new way.
+God has not changed, as some modern theologians suggest, but we now understand the eternal, unchanging One more deeply.

 Are there any circumstances where God has revealed Himself to you as excellent?
 Did some unique characteristics of God shine through at that particular time?

-In the Old Testament, we read about different people who met up with God.
-Abraham learned of God through a difficult trial.
-This might not be typical of the trials we find in everyday life, but it is usual in the way God brings us through many surprising events that we never expected to find ourselves in.
+In the Old Testament, we read about different people who encountered God.
+Abraham learned about God through a difficult trial.
+This might not be typical of the trials we face daily, but it is common how God guides us through many surprising events we never expected to experience.

 11 But the angel of the LORD called to him from heaven, and said, “Abraham, Abraham!”
 And he said, “Here I am.”
 12 And he said, “Do not stretch out your hand against the lad, and do nothing to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me.”
 13 Then Abraham raised his eyes and looked, and behold, behind him a ram caught in the thicket by his horns; and Abraham went and took the ram, and offered him up for a burnt offering in the place of his son.
 14 And Abraham called the name of that place The LORD Will Provide, as it is said to this day, “In the mount of the LORD it will be provided”” (Genesis 22:12-14).

-God asked Abraham to offer up his only son, Isaac.
-This seemed strange because Isaac was the very means by God fulfilled His promise to Abraham.
-Ultimately, Abraham obeyed and gained an excellent reward for trusting God.
-In this case, God revealed Himself as God the Provider (Jehovah Jireh is the Hebrew name used, “The LORD will provide”.
+God asked Abraham to sacrifice his only son, Isaac.
+This seemed unusual because Isaac was the very way God fulfilled His promise to Abraham.
+In the end, Abraham obeyed and received a great reward for trusting God.
+In this case, God revealed Himself as Jehovah Jireh, meaning "The LORD will provide”.

-We cannot retire or sit back as fathers.
-We need to keep growing by carefully following Jesus.
-The path will typically bring us to places we don’t want to go, or one which looks impossible.
-But if we put our faith in the Lord, God will give us another glimpse of His glorious person.
-We can see this described in Romans 4:18-21.
+We cannot retire or become complacent as fathers.
+We need to continue growing by diligently following Jesus.
+The journey will often lead us to places we don’t want to go or that seem impossible.
+But if we trust in the Lord, He will give us another glimpse of His glorious character.
+This is described in Romans 4:18-21.

 “In hope against hope he believed, in order that he might become a father of many nations, according to that which had been spoken, “SO SHALL YOUR DESCENDANTS BE.”
 And without becoming weak in faith he contemplated his own body, now as good as dead since he was about a hundred years old, and the deadness of Sarah’s womb; yet, with respect to the promise of God, he did not waver in unbelief, but grew strong in faith, giving glory to God, and being fully assured that what He had promised, He was able also to perform” (Romans 4:18-21).

-Younger Christians might think that fathers, the highly respected believers, do not face temptations, but this is not true.
-They only have mastered the Biblical mindset that subdues their dark power.
-God, however, keeps mature believers on edge by introducing them to circumstances that reveal His other unique attributes.
-We must believe and trust God during those difficult times, requiring much new faith and growth.
+Younger Christians might think that fathers, who are highly respected believers, do not face temptations, but this is not true.
+They have only mastered the Biblical mindset that subdues their darker impulses.
+God, however, keeps mature believers sharp by presenting them with circumstances that reveal His other unique attributes.
+We must believe and trust God during those challenging times, which require new faith and growth.

 My New Ministry Calling

-I’ll never forget when God called me from actively pastoring.
-I loved the ministry.
+I’ll never forget when God called me from actively pastoring to this BFF ministry.
+I loved the church ministry.
 I knew, however, that God directed me to leave the pastorate.
-I thought He was leading us, my wife and family too, to another church but suddenly took that option away.
+I thought he was leading my wife and family, as well as me, to another church, but he suddenly took that option away.
 We were stranded.

-I remember seeing our many financial needs, at that time with seven children.
-The ministries I so loved were taken away.
+I recall considering our numerous financial needs, especially with seven children at the time.
+The ministries I deeply loved were taken away.
 I cried out to God to provide on that early Saturday morning, and God spoke to me, giving me the vision of what is now BFF.
-The steps have not been easy.
-But we, I must include my wife here, have seen the glorious Lord reveal Himself in marvelous ways.
+The steps have been challenging.
+But we must include my wife here; we have seen the glorious Lord reveal Himself in marvelous ways.
 God has enabled me to create many helpful training materials.
 He has been faithful in helping me do the impossible (from my point of view).
-This new faith ministry required us to trust Him with no certain financial support.
-This twenty-plus year experience has led to many experiences to witness God’s faithfulness.
+This new faith ministry required us to trust Him without specific financial support.
+This twenty-plus year experience has led to many moments of witnessing God’s faithfulness.

-The term fathers is also connected to reproduction.
-Men become fathers when they procreate new children.
-John alludes to sharing the Gospel and caring for new believers as they come into God’s family.
-This is the reason that we must emphasize both evangelism and discipleship.
+The term “fathers” is also connected to reproduction.
+Men become fathers when they have children.
+John alludes to sharing the Gospel and caring for new believers as they enter God’s family.
+This is why we must focus on both evangelism and discipleship.

-A mature believer keeps these goals before them.
-Fathers are mature Christians who bear many responsibilities and face life’s difficulties, using their faith and devotion to God’s Word to lead and protect God’s people.
-They are forced to ask all the hard questions of life and ministry.
-Ultimately, they discover that only God brings adequate grace; they trust God to fulfill His sovereign will.
-Their diverse experiences lead them to confront many inexplicable things, forcing them to ask a different set of questions.
-God is sufficient for these new problems as well as the old.
+A mature believer keeps these goals in mind.
+Fathers are mature Christians who bear many responsibilities and face life’s challenges, using their faith and devotion to God’s Word to lead and protect His people.
+They are compelled to ask difficult questions about life and ministry.
+Ultimately, they realize that only God provides sufficient grace; they trust God to fulfill His sovereign will.
+Their varied experiences lead them to confront many inexplicable things, prompting them to ask different questions.
+God is enough for both these new problems and the old.

-Satan uses these difficult times to bring doubt into the hearts of the fathers.
-Fathers do not have impenetrable armor, but they can ward off all the attacks of the evil one if they appropriately handle God’s Word.
-Satan will poke at God’s people until he finds a hole in their understanding of God and gives him a series of doubts to question God.
+Satan uses these challenging times to sow doubt in the hearts of fathers.
+Fathers do not have invincible armor, but they can defend against all of the evil one’s attacks if they handle God’s Word properly.
+Satan will test God’s people until he finds a weakness in their understanding of God, then plants doubts to make them question Him.
 God wants you to grow through these same circumstances.
-Growth is determined by how well you know God, not by what things you have been doing.
-It would be unhealthy and even wrong to think that what we do with our lives does not matter in our relationship with God.
-John emphasizes the experienced Christians’ most challenging area - their acquaintance with God.
+Growth depends on how well you know God, not on what you have been doing.
+It is unhealthy and even wrong to think that our actions don't impact our relationship with God.
+John emphasizes that experienced Christians face their biggest challenge—knowing God better.

-If you wrongly understand God’s purposes, you will not depend upon His grace but become arrogant, bitter, or critical.
-Here are a few questions that Satan blatantly uses to cause doubt in God.
+If you misunderstand God’s purposes, you will not rely on His grace but may become arrogant, bitter, or critical.
+Here are a few questions that Satan blatantly uses to sow doubt in God.

 Questions & Answers